kate-bagenzo/windowpane/README.md

 ## 🤖 CHANGELOG
 ### 1.1
 - changing link text in config works properly
+- generated folder is properly written if deleted
 ### 1.0.1
 - user color settings no longer affect the skip page
 - image pages are no longer draggable